-- " On December 21, 2022, Superior entered into an agreement to sell the \$125 million unsecured promissory note received by Superior as part of the purchase price from the sale of its Specialty Chemicals business in 2021 to ERCO Worldwide LP (an affiliate of Birch Hill Equity Partners), the purchaser of the Specialty Chemicals business, for proceeds of \$128 million.
-Superior received the proceeds from this sale in January 2023. - " On December 22, 2022, the Alberta Court of Kings Bench ruled against Superior in the matter of Chemtrade Electrochem Inc., formerly Canexus Corporation ("Canexus") v.
+- " On December 21, 2022, we entered into a definitive arrangement agreement to acquire all of the issued and outstanding common shares of Certarus for a total acquisition value of approximately CDN \$1.05 billion. - " On December 21, 2022, we entered into an agreement to sell the CDN \$125 million unsecured promissory note received by Superior as part of the purchase price from the sale of our Specialty Chemicals business in 2021 to ERCO Worldwide LP (an affiliate of Birch Hill Equity Partners), the purchaser of the Specialty Chemicals business, for proceeds of CDN \$128 million.
+We received the proceeds from this sale in January 2023. - " On December 22, 2022, the Alberta Court of the King's Bench ruled against us in the matter of Chemtrade Electrochem Inc., formerly Canexus Corporation ("Canexus") v.
 Superior Plus Corporation.
-The ruling required that Superior pay Canexus a \$25 million reverse termination fee.
-On January 19, 2023, we filed an appeal with the Court of Appeal of Alberta.
+The ruling required that we pay Canexus a CDN \$25 million reverse termination fee (the "Canexus Trial Ruling").
+We filed an appeal with the Court of Appeal of Alberta.